How to Renew Oregon Medicaid

 Confirm your coverage continued

 After submitting, confirm you receive a notice that coverage was renewed.
-If you don't hear back within a few weeks, call Oregon Health Plan (OHP) to verify your status.
+If you don't hear back within a few weeks, call OHP to verify your status.

 If your renewal is denied